-An introduction for limited company directors to the Main Return page of the Self Assessment tax return in FreeAgent
+The Main Return page of the Self Assessment tax return for limited company directors

 This article provides a summary of the 'Main Return' page of the Self Assessment tax return in FreeAgent and the relevant information required to complete it if you're a limited company director.

 Everyone who files their Self Assessment tax return with FreeAgent needs to complete the 'Main Return' page.